AndysRepo/andysrepo.github.io/teaching.md

 <p align=center>
 Academic Year: 2023/2024

-I'll be co-lecturer, together with Prof. Attilio V. Vargiu, for the course named "Models and Methods for Computational Biophysics" (3 CFU) taught at Cagliari University (Italy).
+<p>I'll be co-lecturer, together with Prof. Attilio V. Vargiu, for the course named "Models and Methods for Computational Biophysics" (3 CFU) taught at Cagliari University (Italy).

 </p>